newcuty/small-tools/README.md

 # small-tools
-some small-tools developed at work, like character conversion, database operating,and so on, update when new tools used
+some small-tools developed at work, like character conversion, database operating,and so on, which could use in a project directly.
+Update when new tools used